 Career Trek’s Get Ready to Work! program is a Step Three program.

 In Step Four, participants have more authority and agency.
 They prepare for their transition into post-secondary or the workforce.
 Participants help Career Trek staff to deliver lessons and mentor participants.
 This helps them gain valuable employment experience.

 Career Trek’s Junior Staff Mentorship Program is a Step Four program.

-Career Trek’s learning model is designed to provide participants with the supports they need at critical turning points in their career journeys, supports that will help to ease the transition from school to work.
+This model provides participants with the supports they need at critical points in the career journey.
+These supports help participants transition from school to work.